-Result 1: participatory urban resilience action in sub-Saharan Africa
+A. Result 1: participatory urban resilience action in sub-Saharan Africa

-- 24.59 The subprogramme's work contributed to local authorities responding to specific risks and vulnerabilities such as drought, flooding, increased urban-rural migration, with 19 distinct resilience action frameworks developed in sub-Saharan Africa, which exceeded the planned target of 18 frameworks. - 24.60 Progress towards the objective and the target for 2024 are presented in the performance measure below (see Figure 24.8).
+- 59. The subprogramme's work contributed to local authorities responding to specific risks and vulnerabilities such as drought, flooding, increased urban-rural migration, with 19 distinct resilience action frameworks developed in sub-Saharan Africa, which exceeded the planned target of 18 frameworks. - 60.
+Progress towards the objective and the target for 2024 are presented in the performance measure below (see figure 8).

-Figure 24.8

-Performance measure: number of distinct resilience action frameworks developed in sub-Saharan Africa (cumulative)
+Figure 8 Performance measure: number of distinct resilience action frameworks developed in sub-Saharan Africa (cumulative)

-Result 2: increased climate resilience of urban communities in Jordan and Lebanon Programme performance in 2022 and target for 2024
+B. Result 2: increased climate resilience of urban communities in Jordan and Lebanon Programme performance in 2022 and target for 2024

-- 24.61 The subprogramme's work contributed to 550 people in Jordan, Lebanon and the Syrian Arab Republic, benefitting from climate change adaptation actions, which did not meet the planned target of 900 people.
-The target was not met due to logistical challenges associated with implementing project activities. - 24.62 Progress towards the objective and the target for 2024 are presented in the performance measure below (see Figure 24.9).
+- 61. The subprogramme's work contributed to 550 people in Jordan, Lebanon and the Syrian Arab Republic, benefitting from climate change adaptation actions, which did not meet the planned target of 900 people.
+The target was not met due to logistical challenges associated with implementing project activities. - 62.
+Progress towards the objective and the target for 2024 are presented in the performance measure below (see figure 9).

-Figure 24.9 Performance measure: number of people in Jordan, Lebanon and the Syrian Arab Republic who have benefited from climate change adaptation actions identified through the master planning process (cumulative)
+Figure 9 Performance measure: number of people in Jordan, Lebanon and the Syrian Arab Republic who have benefited from climate change adaptation actions identified through the master planning process (cumulative)

-Result 3: Nature-based solutions to improve livelihoods and resilience of urban poor communities
+C. Result 3: Nature-based solutions9 to improve livelihoods and resilience of urban poor communities

-24.63 A key challenge for climate change adaptation is how to build resilience for the more than three billion people highly vulnerable to climate change and over one billion dwellers in informal settlements.
-10 The subprogramme has supported 20 cities in the development of nature-based solutions to build climate change resilience, restore and protect biodiversity and contribute to sustainable livelihoods and food security.
+63. A key challenge for climate change adaptation is how to build resilience for the more than three billion people highly vulnerable to climate change and over one billion dwellers in informal settlements.
+The subprogramme has supported 20 cities in the development of nature-based solutions to build climate change resilience, restore and protect biodiversity and contribute to sustainable livelihoods and food security.
 Actions include mangrove forests rehabilitation measures in Morondava, Madagascar; slope-stabilization and riverbank rehabilitation in Lilongwe, Malawi and Honiara, Solomon Islands; and urban flood protection through natural infiltration in Amman, Jordan.
 Further, the subprogramme developed a training package on urban ecosystem-based adaptation with a view to extend its services to additional national and local governments.

-- 24.64 The lesson for the subprogramme was that nature-based solutions can contribute to building resilience of the most vulnerable urban communities and should be incorporated into the programme's policy and technical support.
-In applying the lesson, the subprogramme will strengthen collaboration with other subprogrammes to incorporate nature-based solutions into their activities, with a view to supporting local governments including in planning, public space development, urban services and infrastructure, slum upgrading and climate change resilience. - 24.65 Expected progress towards the objective is presented in the performance measure below (see Figure 24.10)
+- 64. The lesson for the subprogramme was that nature-based solutions can contribute to building resilience of the most vulnerable urban communities and should be incorporated into the programme's policy and technical support.
+In applying the lesson, the subprogramme will strengthen collaboration with other subprogrammes to incorporate nature-based solutions into their activities, with a view to supporting local governments including in planning, public space development, urban services and infrastructure, slum upgrading and climate change resilience. - 65.
+Expected progress towards the objective is presented in the performance measure below (see figure 10)